sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 ---
 title: "Use secrets management in Sensu"
 linkTitle: "Use Secrets Management"
-description: "Sensu's secrets management allows you to avoid exposing secrets in your Sensu configuration.
-In this guide, you'll learn how to use Env or HashiCorp Vault as your external secrets management provider and refer to external secrets in your Sensu configuration."
+description: "Sensu's secrets management allows you to avoid exposing secrets like usernames and passwords in your Sensu configuration.
+In this guide, you'll learn how to use Sensu's built-in secrets provider or HashiCorp Vault and refer to external secrets in your Sensu configuration."
 weight: 175
 version: "5.17"
 product: "Sensu Go"